bencochran/KaleidoscopeLang/README.md

 * Um.
 Don’t use this for anything because that would be crazy.

-* Currently treats all infix binary operators as right-associative with equal prescience.
-So math would be wrong.
+* Currently treats all infix binary operators as right-associative with equal precedence.
+So most math would be wrong.